How To Remove the Audio Track from a Video

 VLC is the king of media players because it plays almost any video file in any format and has a range of powerful editing and manipulation tools for those who want to dig a little deeper.

 - Open VLC and select Media from the menu.

 - Add the media you want to remove audio from and select Convert from the small dropdown at the bottom.

 - Select the spanner icon next to Profile in the next window.

-- Select the Audio codec tab and uncheck the box next to Audio in the popup window.
+- Select the Audio codec tab and uncheck the box next to Audio in the window.

-- Set the destination for the file back in the Convert window.
+- Enter a destination for the file at the bottom of the Convert window.

 - Select Start to recode the media without audio.

 Remember to name the file something different in Step 7 to create a copy of the file and not overwrite the original.
 That way, if anything goes wrong or you want to undo the changes, the original remains untouched.
 You can always delete the original once you’re sure you no longer need it, if you like.